Waikiki Beach Ocean Swimming Pool

 Print Leave a comment

 A rock wall protects this area of Waikiki Beach from waves- not that there are big waves at Waikiki Beach- making it a swimming pool right there at the beach!
 Timid swimmers or children may enjoy it for its peaceful atmosphere.
 I prefer to swim directly in the waves, since there is more cleansing ocean flow there.
-This pool, however, is open to the ocean and therefore gets refreshed.
+This pool, however, is fairly open to the ocean and therefore gets somewhat refreshed.
 The area nearby is just gorgeous!
 Lots of swaying palms, bright blue sea meeting the horizon, and throngs of interesting tourists and locals walking by on Kalakaua Avenue.
-There is a waterfall along Kalakaua Avenue nearby that is lovely.
+There is a waterfall nearby along Kalakaua Avenue that is lovely.
 At night, tiki torches are lit all along Kalakaua Ave and it's great for a stroll.
 Very romantic!

 For places to eat near here and a hotel I recommend, see the entry for Waikiki Beach near Kapahulu Avenue.